apache/hudi/website/docs/concurrency_control.md

   --source-class org.apache.hudi.utilities.sources.AvroKafkaSource \
   --source-ordering-field impresssiontime \
   --target-base-path file:\/\/\/tmp/hudi-streamer-op \
-  --target-table taableName \
+  --target-table tableName \
   --op BULK_INSERT
 ```

 ## Early conflict Detection

 Multi writing using OCC allows multiple writers to concurrently write and atomically commit to the Hudi table if there is no overlapping data file to be written, to guarantee data consistency, integrity and correctness.
-Prior to the 0.13.0 release, such conflict detection of overlapping data files is performed before commit metadata and after the data writing is completed.
-If any conflict is detected in the final stage, it could have wasted compute resources because the data writing is finished already.
+Prior to 0.13.0 release, as the OCC (optimistic concurrency control) name suggests, each writer will optimistically proceed with ingestion and towards the end, just before committing will go about conflict resolution flow to deduce overlapping writes and abort one if need be.
+But this could result in lot of compute waste, since the aborted commit will have to retry from beginning.
+With 0.13.0, Hudi introduced early conflict deduction leveraging markers in hudi to deduce the conflicts eagerly and abort early in the write lifecyle instead of doing it in the end.
+For large scale deployments, this might avoid wasting lot o compute resources if there could be overlapping concurrent writers.

-To improve the concurrency control, the 0.13.0 release introduced a new feature, early conflict detection in OCC, to detect the conflict during the data writing phase and abort the writing early on once a conflict is detected, using Hudi's marker mechanism.
+To improve the concurrency control, the [0.13.0 release](https://hudi.apache.org/releases/release-0.13.0#early-conflict-detection-for-multi-writer) introduced a new feature, early conflict detection in OCC, to detect the conflict during the data writing phase and abort the writing early on once a conflict is detected, using Hudi's marker mechanism.
 Hudi can now stop a conflicting writer much earlier because of the early conflict detection and release computing resources necessary to cluster, improving resource utilization.

 By default, this feature is turned off.
 To try this out, a user needs to set `hoodie.write.concurrency.early.conflict.detection.enable` to true, when using OCC for concurrency control (Refer [configs](https://hudi.apache.org/docs/next/configurations#Write-Configurations-advanced-configs) page for all relevant configs).
 :::note